forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 >
 > * Here the statements from UN Secretary-General Guterres are agreed/shared: to end "the vicious cycle of bloodshed, hatred and polarization."
 (Middle East crisis: Guterres appeals for end to ‘vicious cycle of bloodshed, hatred and polarization’,<https://news.un.org/en/story/2023/10/1142082>).
 >
-> * A cessation of violence is hoped for - to reduce the risk of further escalation, to prevent ongoing tragedies, to ensure good or at least acceptable conditions for help, to analyse what happened, how & why it happened, to search & find paths for peace and to avoid increasing the risk for future violence (e.g. Song, L. Y., Singer, M. I., & Anglin, T. M. (1998).
+> * A cessation of violence is hoped for - to reduce the risk of further escalation, to prevent ongoing tragedies (to provide safety for the people on both sides including the hostages which should be let go home in everyone's interest), to ensure good or at least acceptable conditions for help, to analyse what happened, how & why it happened,  to search & find paths for peace and to avoid increasing the risk for future violence (e.g. Song, L. Y., Singer, M. I., & Anglin, T. M. (1998).
 Violence exposure and emotional trauma as contributors to adolescents' violent behaviors.
 Archives of pediatrics & adolescent medicine, 152(6), 531-536).
 >
 > > So many people in the region, so many innocent people from Palestine and Israel, have been exposed themselves or their nearest to so much violence already for a long time and/or for horrible kinds of violence with so many victims [not possible to reference it in full.
 Selected references [in work]: 1) Laor N, Wolmer L, Mayes LC, et al. Israeli Preschoolers Under Scud Missile Attacks: A Developmental Perspective on Risk-Modifying Factors.
 Arch Gen Psychiatry.
 1996;53(5):416–423. <https://jamanetwork.com/journals/jamapsychiatry/article-abstract/497577>, 2) Hein, F. A., Qouta, S., Thabet, A., & el Sarraj, E. (1993).
 Trauma and mental health of children in Gaza.
 BMJ (Clinical research ed.), 306(6885), 1130–1131. <https://doi.org/10.1136/bmj.306.6885.1130-c>].

 > 25./28.9.2023, The focus is going to be shifted towards general topics such as government forms and technologies which correlate to having the UN covenants on Economic, Social and Cultural Rights and on Civil and Political Rights guaranteed for everyone.
 For example techs which support/enable resource independence.